amilner42/viva-doc/PITCH.md

     - to acquire more customers it's critical to allow existing codebases to join and not just new projects, so the app has to work retroactively

+##### What are the industries current solutions?

+- when someone notices an issue, they usually file an issue on github and at some point someone reviews it and merges it with whatever branch they're on, eventually that branch gets merged back into master and possibly deployed to some auto-doc-generator upon deploy
+- when people push new code, any decent company will have code review, and in that code review people will often force others to write docs on new functions
+  - the issue is not brand new functions (usually) but modifying existing functions

+##### How much do the current solutions suck compared to your solution, what's the potential impact of your solution?
+Is this a 10x improvement?

+The horror stories of terrible documentation are ubiquitous.
+Getting people to properly document code has always been a struggle.
+Part of the issue is that code changes so frequently so people feel they are wasting time if they spend too much time documenting things, OTOH when people don't document enough a huge amount of time is wasted struggling with poor documentation; laziness and deadlines are big factors towards poor documentation as well.

+There doesn't seem to be any direct challenge to this app, it's experimenting in a new direction.

+With the large amount of poor documentation, it's a market with billions of dollars of opportunity.
+It would be valuable to try to quantify the impact of the app through feedback from the users, although it may be difficult to accurately quantify the hours saved.

 ###### What’s The result of a nice solution?

 - d/c become outdated less